eneko/Kebab/README.md

 # Kebab 🍢

-A library to convert text from different cases and formats.
+A library to convert text between different cases and formats.

 ## Supported multiple-word identifier formats